Bad Lieutenant

-Bad Lieutenant is a 1992 American neo-noir crime film directed by Abel Ferrara.
-The film stars Harvey Keitel as the titular "bad lieutenant" as well as Victor Argo and Paul Calderón.
-The screenplay was co-written by Ferrara with actress-model Zoë Lund, both of whom appear in the film in minor roles.
-The film was screened in the Un Certain Regard section at the 1992 Cannes Film Festival.
+Bad Lieutenant is a 1992 American neo-noir crime drama film directed by Abel Ferrara, from a screenplay co-written with Zoë Lund.
+It stars Harvey Keitel as the title character "bad lieutenant", an unnamed and corrupt New York police officer, who suffers a string of personal and spiritual crises.

-Since its release, Bad Lieutenant has become one of Ferrara's best known and most critically appreciated works, as well as a cult film.
+The film premiered at the 1992 Cannes Film Festival, where it screened in the Un Certain Regard section.
+Due to its graphic violence and drug use, the film was released in the United States with an NC-17 rating.
+Despite limited theatrical distribution, it was praised by critics and has become one of Ferrara's best-known works.
+Martin Scorsese named this movie as one of the best movies of the entire 1990s.

+A follow-up film entitled Bad Lieutenant: Port of Call New Orleans, also produced by Edward R. Pressman, was released in 2009.
+Despite sharing a title and a similar premise, it was described as being "neither a sequel nor a remake".

 Plot

-After dropping off his two young sons at Catholic school, an unnamed NYPD police lieutenant uses cocaine and drives to the scene of a double homicide in Union Square.
-The lieutenant finds a drug dealer and gives him a bag of drugs from a crime scene, smoking crack during the exchange; the dealer promises to give him the money he makes from selling the drugs in a few days.
-At an apartment, the lieutenant gets drunk and engages in a threesome with two women.
-Meanwhile, a nun is raped inside a church by two young hoodlums.
+After dropping off his two young sons at Catholic school, an unnamed NYPD police lieutenant snorts cocaine before driving to the scene of a double homicide in Union Square.
+The lieutenant then tracks down a drug dealer and gives him a bag of cocaine from a crime scene; he has a small bag of crack cocaine fronted and smokes some while the dealer promises to give him the money he makes from selling the drugs in a few days.
+The lieutenant ends the day at a rundown apartment, where he gets drunk and engages in a threesome with two women.
+He then visits a red-haired female junkie and smokes heroin with her.
+In parallel events, a nun is raped inside a church by two young hoodlums.

-The next morning, the lieutenant learns that he has lost a bet on a National League Championship Series game between the New York Mets and the Los Angeles Dodgers.
+The next morning, the lieutenant learns that he has lost a bet on a National League Championship Series baseball game between the New York Mets and the Los Angeles Dodgers.
 He tries to win back his money by doubling his wager on the Dodgers in the next game.
-At another crime scene, the lieutenant rifles through the car and finds some drugs which he stashes in his suit jacket.
-However, he is too impaired to secure the drugs, and they fall out onto the street in front of his colleagues.
-The lieutenant tries to play it off by instructing them to enter the drugs into evidence.
+At another crime scene, the lieutenant rifles through the victim's car and finds a hidden stash, which he stuffs in his coat pocket.
+However, the bag falls out onto the street in front of his colleagues.
+The lieutenant lies and says that he intended to enter the drugs into evidence, and orders them to do it on his behalf.